-I got this cake from my father’s girlfriend.
-I’m a huge fan of a Balloonfish named "Diodon Holacanthus".
-She got the picture from this site.
-It was a great cake!
+I got this fish birthday cake from my father’s girlfriend.
+I’m a huge fan of a Balloonfish named “Diodon Holacanthus”.
 She used biscuit and cream and eyes with marzipan and raisins.

 I made this fish birthday cake for my son (11 yrs.) and my husband’s birthday (lost count!).
 They fall only 2 days apart, so I have the pleasure of making a cake that they both like, not an easy task.
 I make special cakes for family and friends every year ranging from a goldfish bowl to a fire truck, so they look forward to what they would see when the party starts.
 No cake is hard to make, just the size makes me think twice.

 This is actually my first time I’ve use fondant, a recipe I found online.
 Pretty easy to use if you keep your hands dry and dusted with powdered sugar.
 The cake is fairly large, about 14″ X 8″ X 2″.
 It’s made from 1 1/2 sheet cakes, standard yellow with butter cream frosting.
 I found out the hard way that the frosted cake has to be chilled very well for the fondant to adhere to the cake.

 Another drawback I found was that any imperfections in the leveling of the cake will show once the fondant is placed (i.e. peaks and valleys).

 Once the fondant is on the cake, it’s very, very difficult to move so make sure the fondant is long enough to cover the cake if it’s an odd shape like mine.
 Wrap the fondant on a rolling pin dusted with powered sugar to make it easier to apply.

 Painting the Cake